garris/BackstopJS/README.md

 postInteractionWait      // Wait for a selector after interacting with hoverSelector or clickSelector (optionally accepts wait time in ms. Idea for use with a click or hover element transition. available with default onReadyScript) selectors                // Array of selectors to capture.
 Defaults to document if omitted.
 Use "viewport" to capture the viewport size.
-See Targeting elements in the next section for more info... selectorExpansion        // See Targeting elements in the next section for more info... misMatchThreshold        // Around of change before a test is marked failed requireSameDimensions    // If set to true -- any change in selector size will trigger a test failure.
+See Targeting elements in the next section for more info... selectorExpansion        // See Targeting elements in the next section for more info... misMatchThreshold        // Percentage of different pixels allowed to pass test requireSameDimensions    // If set to true -- any change in selector size will trigger a test failure.
 ```